cosarara/fucking-weeb/README.md

 ## TO-DOs/known bugs

+* The logo.
+Why didn't we start with the logo?
 * Make the thing faster
 * I've had it crash in the middle of downloads (something something C_temporary_stack_bottom)
 * The code is not pretty.
 Don't judge me as a programmer for it